Machine-Learning-Powered Specification Testing in Linear Instrumental Variable Models: Motivation and Method

-As explained in the introduction, $H_0$ is implied by the linear instrumental variable model with a mean-independence assumption for the error term, and hence, our test will lead to a well-specification test for the linear instrumental variable model.
-Additional exogenous explanatory variables (``exogenous controls''), including an intercept, can be included by adding them to both $X_i$ and $Z_i$.
+We assume that we have data $({\bm x}_i, y_i, {\bm z}_i)_{i=1, \ldots, n}$ with responses $y_i\in \mathbb R$, explanatory variables ${\bm x}_i\in \mathbb R^p$ (potentially endogenous) and instruments ${\bm z}_i\in \mathbb R^d$ with $d\geq p$.
+As explained in the introduction, the null hypothesis \eqref{eq_H0Effective} is implied by the linear instrumental variable model with a mean independence assumption for the error term, and hence, our test will lead to a well-specification test for the linear instrumental variable model. \begin{remark} Additional exogenous explanatory variables (``exogenous controls''), including an intercept, can be included by adding them to both ${\bm x}_i$ and ${\bm z}_i$.\footnote{For the weak- and many-IV extension in Section \ref{sec_ExtensionWeak}, we will introduce controls explicitly because there, low-dimensional components of $\bm \beta$ are targeted.} \end{remark}

-For testing the null hypothesis $H_0$, we construct a test statistic according to the following heuristics.
-Take the residuals $\hat R_i$ from two-stage least squares estimation and check their empirical inner product with a nonlinear function $\hat{w}(Z_i)$ of the instruments $Z_i$, that is, we consider a normalized version of $\sum_i \hat R_i \hat{w}(Z_i)$ as (numerator of) a test statistic.
-We try to learn a good weighting function $\hat{w}(\cdot)$ using machine learning.
-For operationalization of this idea, we proceed as follows.
+To test $H_0$, we use the following idea.
+If the model is well-specified, the two-stage least squares residuals $\hat r_i$ should not be predictable from the instruments.
+We therefore measure their empirical correlation with a learned nonlinear function $\hat w(\bm z_i)$ of the instruments and base a test statistic on a normalized version of $\sum_i \hat r_i \hat{w}({\bm z}_i)$.